simonehagey/orbdot/docs/source/model_fitting.rst

 7. Companion Planet Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If there is a companion planet in the system, whether interior or exterior to the observed planet's orbit, its perturbations might cause measurable effects in the transit and radial velocity data.
-The :meth:`~orbdot.analysis.Analyzer.unknown_companion` method produces a summary of constraints on a possible undetected, non-resonant companion planet given parameters derived from the given model fit.
+If there is a companion planet in the system, whether interior or exterior to the observed planet's orbit, it could induce perturbations that cause measurable variations in transit and radial velocity observations.

+The :meth:`~orbdot.analysis.Analyzer.unknown_companion` method derives constraints on a possible companion planet's orbit and mass with the best-fit model.

 .. code-block:: python

     analyzer.unknown_companion()

-It calls the following methods from the theory module, depending on the type of model fit that was done:
+It calls the following methods from the :ref:`theory module <theory_module>`:

 .. autosummary::
    :nosignatures: